Welcome to FRUA INC, where our membership, volunteer leadership and organizational structure combine to support you and your adoptive family.

 Within FRUA, we believe strongly in the word “community.”
 Not just because raising an adoptive child can be as challenging as it is exhilarating, but because a family needs a support structure around it to successfully raise any child.

-At FRUA we are all adoptive parents of kids from Eastern Europe and Central Asia.
+At FRUA we are all adoptive parents/families and supporters of kids from Eastern Europe and Central Asia.
 Many of us have bio children or children adopted from other regions of the world as well.
 We're all volunteers and we are so glad to provide you with these community touch-points:

 There are currently ten FRUA Regional Chapters in the U.S. FRUA also has members in countries outside the United States.
 The great value of FRUA lies not only in the activities that occur at the National level but also on the local level where families are able to come together to share in educational, social and cultural events and activities.
 It is at the local level where relationships are forged and resources are offered that benefit our children and families on an individual basis.

 There are many activities that are happening at the local level.
 The most popular events held at the regional level are the Winterfest/Grandfather Frost or Springfest/Baba Marta and the Summer Picnics/Yarmarkas or Family/Heritage Camps.
 Some regions have developed more local connections to Eastern European orphanages and have developed signature Orphanage Support fundraisers.
 Many regions have developed more formalized parent education programs in response to their members' needs.
 Some others have discovered the FRUA National Coffee for Orphanage Support program and a packaged way to involve member families.

 Regional Chapters are organized entirely through the efforts of volunteers who design events specific to the interests and needs of their region's constituency.
 FRUA continues to welcome new volunteers who can assist with a core leadership role in local chapters or assist with a one-time event/project commitment.
 Chapter volunteers provide a necessary point of contact for families considering adoption to have questions answered.